prof-steele/C-replit-1/.lesson/instructions.md

   ## Documentation

 File documentation uses either plain 'double-quote' or '/* ... */' format.
+File documentation should have the author's full name, course and section.
 Function and variable docstrings must come *before the code component*.
 Below is an internal comment that will not be processed as documentation, and a docstring comment using 'triple-quote' format C comments.